pierangeloc/ray-tracer-zio/pres/deckset-lambda-conf-2020-08-18.md

 - Dependency graph in the code 💪
 - Type safety, no magic, full control 🙌
 - Compiler helps to satisfy requirements 🤗
-- Resource safety
+- Resource safety 🦺
-- Easy to onboard even for non-fp devs 😊
+- Easy to onboard 😊

 ---